liedllab/gist-tutorial/manuscript/planning.md

 # Topics
 * Prerequisites
-* GIST convergence / simulation setup
+* GIST convergence / simulation setup - Valentin
    * time
    * frames
    * restraints
       * strength
       * hydrogen?
    * clustering
-   * Run MD of streptavidin + biotin + complex
+   * Run MD of streptavidin + biotin + complex - best practices setup
 * GIST implementations: CPU / PME / GPU / GIGIST
    * How to use them
    * what to use